lvidal1/toolbox-file-app/README.md

 ## Features

+:newspaper: The node server acts as a middleware to fetch data from a 3rd Party API and expose a custom API

+:newspaper: The custom API exposes an endpoint to retrieve all available files.
+The data is formated.

+:newspaper: Also, the API exposes an endpoint to retrieves a single file using a query param.
-:newspaper: It retrieves all the available file information from the custom API

-:newspaper: It shows a responsive card list using the available files
+:newspaper: The UI retrieves the available files from the custom API and shows a responsive card list using Bootstrap and RTK slices

-:mag: It displays a link to see the card detail.
+:newspaper: Each card displays a link to see the its detail

-:ticket: It allows to see the full content of the file on a separated page
+:newspaper: In addition, it allows to see the full content of the file on a separated page

 ## Stack